Quickstart with Docker Compose¶

 project:$ flwr run quickstart-compose local-deployment-tls --stream

-Step 7: Add another SuperNode¶
+Step 7: Add another SuperNode and ClientApp¶

 compose.yml